highly-attractive-people/stepDefinitions/README.md

 }
 ```

 That's the bare minimum to have these step definitions available to you.
-Take a peak into the `lib` directory to see the provided step definitions.
+Take a peak into the `steps` directory to see the provided step definitions.

 At this point, use the documentation on [Cucumber-JS][cucumberjs] on how to write and execute your features.